sahilyousafp/sahilyousafp/README.md

 ## Hi there!!!

 Being an Architect turned AI Developer,
-I am indulged in solving problems by using the most advanced technologies and research.
+I am indulged in solving problems and making technology more accessible.
 Over the year, I have explored

 1. python scripting
 2. HTML manipulation